 4. Reboot Your Device in Safe Mode

-Reboot your device in Safe Mode and check for updates.
+Reboot your device into Safe Mode and check for updates.

 To reboot an Android device in Safe Mode: